 A Local's Take on Osaka: 12 Questions Answered by Someone Who's Lived Here 15 Years

 Kenji Watanabe moved to Osaka from Sapporo in 2011 to study at Osaka University.
 He never left.
 He now runs a 12-seat yakitori bar called Tori no Yume in Shinsekai, serves an unholy amount of highballs, and has strong opinions about everything.
-I sat down with him on a Tuesday afternoon before the dinner rush.
+Here's his Osaka, distilled into twelve questions and answered straight.

 What's the first thing tourists should do when they arrive in Osaka?

 Eat.
 Not check in.
 Not find the hotel.
 Eat.
-If you land at Kansai Airport and take the Nankai Rapi:t to Namba — which you should, 1,290 JPY, 34 minutes, done — walk straight to Dotonbori and get takoyaki.
+Land at Kansai Airport, take the Nankai Rapi:t to Namba — and you should, 1,290 JPY, 34 minutes, done — then walk straight to Dotonbori for takoyaki.
 Wanaka or Kukuru, either one.
 Six pieces for 600 yen.
 That's your Osaka introduction ceremony.
-For a deeper dive, check our .
+For a deeper dive, read the .

 What do tourists always get wrong about this city?

 They think Osaka is a mini-Tokyo.
-It's not.
+It isn't.
 Tokyo is all about appearances — looking right, saying the right thing, following the rules.
 Osaka is the opposite.
-We're loud.
-We talk to strangers.
-We make jokes at the cash register.
-People from Tokyo think we're rude.
-We think they're uptight.
+Loud.
+Quick to talk to strangers.
+Cracking jokes at the cash register.
+Tokyoites think Osakans are rude; Osakans think Tokyoites are uptight.
 Both are right.

-Also, tourists spend all their time in Dotonbori.
-Dotonbori is great — I eat there myself — but it's like only visiting Times Square in New York.
+And tourists spend all their time in Dotonbori.
+Dotonbori earns its crowds — locals eat there too — but leaning on it alone is like visiting New York and never leaving Times Square.
 You're missing 95% of the city.

 Where's the one place you'd send a first-time visitor that isn't on any tourist list?

 Nakazakicho.
-It's this tiny neighborhood near Umeda with old wooden houses converted into cafes, galleries, and vintage shops.
-No neon, no chains, no tourist buses.
-Just narrow streets with cats sleeping on walls and a cafe that serves pour-over coffee in a 90-year-old building.
-Take the Tanimachi Line to Nakazakicho Station.
-Walk around for two hours.
-You won't see another tourist.
+A tiny neighborhood near Umeda where old wooden houses have been converted into cafes, galleries, and vintage shops.
+No neon, no chains, no tourist buses — just narrow streets with cats asleep on walls and a cafe pouring hand-drip coffee inside a 90-year-old building.
+Take the Tanimachi Line to Nakazakicho Station, wander for two hours, and you won't see another tourist.

 What's the biggest tourist trap in Osaka?

 Don Quijote.
-I mean, go in for the experience — it's insane, like a fever dream department store — but don't actually buy souvenirs there.
-The prices are 30-50% higher than what you'd find at regular stores.
-For Kit-Kat flavors and Japanese snacks, go to any grocery store or AEON supermarket.
+Go in for the experience — it's gloriously insane, a fever-dream department store — but don't buy souvenirs there.
+Prices run 30-50% higher than regular stores.
+For Kit-Kat flavors and Japanese snacks, hit any grocery store or AEON supermarket.
 Same products, local prices.

-Oh, and those "Japanese wagyu" restaurants in Dotonbori charging 5,000 JPY for a steak?
-Some of them are serving Australian beef with Japanese seasoning.
-If you want real wagyu, go to a yakiniku restaurant in a residential neighborhood.
-Ask for kuroge washu (Japanese Black Cattle).
-It should cost about 3,000-4,000 JPY for a proper portion.
+And those "Japanese wagyu" restaurants in Dotonbori charging 5,000 JPY for a steak?
+Some are plating Australian beef with Japanese seasoning.
+For the real thing, find a yakiniku restaurant in a residential neighborhood and ask for kuroge washu (Japanese Black Cattle).
+A proper portion should run about 3,000-4,000 JPY.

 Tell me about the kushikatsu sauce rule.
 Is it really that serious?

-(Laughs) Yes.
 One hundred percent yes.
-In Shinsekai — that's my neighborhood — every kushikatsu restaurant has a communal pot of sauce at the table.
-You dip your skewer ONCE before you bite.
-That's it.
-If you want more sauce, take a piece of cabbage, scoop the sauce with it, and drizzle it on your skewer.
+In Shinsekai — Kenji's home turf — every kushikatsu restaurant keeps a communal pot of sauce at the table.
+You dip your skewer ONCE, before the first bite.
+That's the whole rule.
+Want more sauce?
+Take a piece of cabbage, scoop the sauce with it, and drizzle it over your skewer.

 What about the whole "stand on the right" thing on escalators?